Key Points

 Conducting the Investigation

-Any secret recording proposals must be conducted in accordance with the Editorial Guidelines and approved using the established procedures.
+Any secret recording proposals must be conducted in accordance with the Editorial Guidelines andapproved using the established procedures.

 The cover story or any invitations to targets designed to encourage them to talk should be carefully thought through, avoiding any unjustifiable entrapment.
 Advice is available from Editorial Policy and Programme Legal Advice.

-(See Editorial Guidance Section 7 Privacy: Secret Recording)
+(See Editorial Guidelines Section 7 Privacy: Secret Recording 7.4.11 – 7.4.23)

-(See Guidance: Secret Recording)
+(See guidance: Secret Recording)

-When making ongoing use of secret recording, each secretly recorded tape needs to be logged and kept secure and preferably copied, with the original kept in secure storage.
-Such logs usually contain a brief summary of what is on the tape and who filmed it.
+When making ongoing use of secret recording, secretly recorded material needs to be logged and kept secure and preferably copied, with originals kept in secure storage.
+Such logs usually contain a brief summary of what is on the material and who filmed it.
+It is also helpful if the base team review the material and keep a log that is reviewed by the undercover team on return.

 (See below: Authentication of Material)